 - No foreign transaction fees

-Before I signed up for the Chase Sapphire Reserve card, I used the Citi Premier for all travel purchases (since the 3x category bonus out-earned the Sapphire Preferred card) and entertainment purchases (since I could only earn this category bonus with the Citi Premier card).
+Before I signed up for the Chase Sapphire Reserve card, I used the Citi Premier for all travel purchases since the 3x category bonus out-earned the Sapphire Preferred card.
 But why wouldn’t I just amass a bunch of ThankYou points instead of even bothering with Chase Ultimate Rewards points?

 Bottom line: Citi ThankYou transfer partners aren’t nearly as valuable as Chase Ultimate Rewards transfer partners.